Chapter 6 -- DUST STORMS OF MARS

 Identifying the places where dust storms

-to future Mars exploration missions.
-The following criteria
+future Mars exploration missions.
+The following criteria apply in

 II.
 Bright appearance of these phenomena in red light.
 In the past, astronomers have identified Martian dust clouds and/or obscurations as "yellow clouds."
 It is incorrect to describe the color of Martian dust clouds as " yellow ."
 While they may appear yellowish when observed without the aid of color filters, they are brighter in red and orange light than they are in yellow light.
 Dust clouds brighten faintly in yellow filters and display well-defined boundaries through orange and red filters.
 During the initial stages of formation, they often appear very bright in violet and ultraviolet light, suggesting the presence of ice crystals.
 We vigorously discourage the use of the term "yellow clouds" to describe dust.
 If a suspect cloud is not bright in red light, it is not to be considered a dust cloud.